Category:Coronation Scot (train)

-The Coronation Scot (1937-1939) "Art Deco"-styled bullet-train was Britain's finest stream train, its luxurious 1939 incarnation representing the final episode of Britain's Golden Age of Steam, before WW2 changed the world forever.
+The Coronation Scot (1937-1939) "Art Deco"-styled bullet-train was Britain's finest stream train, its luxurious 1939 incarnation representing the high point of Britain's Golden Age of Steam, before World War Two changed the world forever.
 It represented the peak optimism of the late 1930s, when the future was going to be glossy, luxurious, opulent, designer-styled and streamlined.

 About the train